umbraco/UmbracoDocs/Fundamentals/Data/Members/index-v8.md

 ---
-meta.Title: "Creating Members in Umbraco" meta.Description: "Members are used for registering and authentication external / frontend users of an Umbraco installation.
+meta.Title: "Creating Members in Umbraco"
+description: "Members are used for registering and authentication external / frontend users of an Umbraco installation.
 This could be Forum members and Intranet members."
 versionFrom: 8.0.0
 needsV9Update: "true"
 ---